You are here

-Whenever I see the manifestation of all the Hindu gods and Goddess, buddha and deities in the wood crafts, I make up my own assumptions of their creation.
+Whenever I see the manifestation of all the Hindu Gods and Goddesses, Buddha and deities in the wood crafts, I make up my own assumptions of their creation.
 I believe that an artist wanted to express his imagination of the divine being into something tangible so that his fellow species could revere the faith instilled in that being.
 It may sound rather poetic.

-But if we trace down the history of the wooden crafts, the oldest evidence goes back Bavarians and Scandinavia who prepared hunting gears, coffin and animals out of wood.
+But if we trace down the history of the wooden crafts, the oldest evidence goes back to Bavarians and Scandinavia who prepared hunting gears, coffin, and animals out of wood.

-Not much is known how and when wooden craft began in Nepal but one can correctly predict that it was the Licchavi period which started around 4th century AD has played a distinctive and substantial role to shape the architecture of temples and buildings of Kathmandu valley and Nepal as a whole.
+Not much is known about how and when the wooden craft began in Nepal but one can correctly predict that it was the Licchavi period that started around the 4th century AD has played a distinctive and substantial role to shape the architecture of temples and buildings of Kathmandu valley and Nepal as a whole.

-Also, the Malla period which started somewhere between 12th and 13th century in Kathmandu helped to resurrect and modernize the Lichchavi architecture.
+Also, the Malla period which started somewhere between the 12th and 13th centuries in Kathmandu helped to resurrect and modernize the Lichchavi architecture.

-The prominent temple during Licchavi period is the temple Changu Narayan which is located at Bhaktapur district and one can clearly get the glimpse of how woodcraft had played the major role in shaping the faith of then citizens to god.
+The prominent temple during the Licchavi period is the temple Changu Narayan which is located at Bhaktapur district and one can clearly get a glimpse of how woodcraft had played a major role in shaping the faith of then citizens to god.

 If we take Changu Narayan to be the oldest temple of Nepal, the use of woods can be seen to carve the Hindu and Buddhist motifs and the demigods.

-Later, during Malla period an additional art popularly known as “Tudal” started.
+Later, during the Malla period, additional art is popularly known as “Tudal” started.
 Influenced by most of the Hindu temples in Northern India, the artisans of Nepal started to carve erotic art on the woods used in “Pagoda” style temples of Kathmandu.

 Also, the true value of these crafts lies in their opposition to mass-production methods.
 Artists pay a lot of detail in the preparation of individual items which isn’t certainly an easy feat.
 Also, don’t you realize the shift in your mindset when you stand in awe watching the grandeur of art and craft of large halls in Patan Museum, the artistic rafters in the temples depicting obscure beauty?

-Many psychologists have suggested the amazing healing property of interior designs of hospital, and offices.
-Immense stress from the work and household can be relieved by just staring at wooden frame clock ar wooden statue of Buddha.
+Many psychologists have suggested the amazing healing property of interior designs of hospitals, and offices.
+Immense stress from the work and household can be relieved by just staring at a wooden frame clock or wooden statue of Buddha.
 The fact is, living in a beautified environment with a certain amount of individuality and beautiful objects add immeasurably to our enjoyment of life.